 IT Center Lending Library

 The IT Center loans laptops to faculty, staff, and students for up to 3 days.

 IT Equipment Recovery Program

 You can securely recycle personal or University-owned consumer electronics free of charge.
-Hard drives in recycled equipment will be destroyed at a secure University location, and serial number tracking on hard drives will give you peace of mind.
+All devices are tracked by serial number and all hard drives and storage media are physically destroyed at a secure location to provide you with peace of mind.
 Please keep all equipment secured until pickup.